MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-setup-incremental-refresh-with-dataflows-gen2.md

     :::image type="content" source="media/tutorial-setup-incremental-refresh-with-dataflows-gen2/change-datatype.png" alt-text="Screenshot showing the change datatype function":::

-1. Setup Output destination to your lakehouse use the following settings:
+1. Set up Output destination to your lakehouse using the following settings:
     - Output destination: `Lakehouse`
     - Lakehouse: Select the lakehouse you created in step 1.
     - New table name: `Orders`